 While a rotovap is an effective ethanol remover and common in the ethanol extraction process, they are not without their drawbacks.
 An obvious disadvantage is the large glassware necessary for a rotovap to operate.

 Both the large rotating flask and receiving flask are able to break under a number of circumstances causing product or solvent loss and the need for new glassware.

-Rotovaps are an effective means of solvent distillation, but it’s very unlikely that only one could be used for any sizable hemp or cannabis extraction process.
+Rotovaps are an effective means of solvent distillation, but it’s very unlikely that only one could be used for any sizable hemp extraction process.
 With a throughput of roughly 5-10L /hour, it is not uncommon to have 5-10 rotovaps in a single solvent removal system depending on the manufacturer.
 This means more breakable glass, more equipment that can go wrong, and more hands needed to monitor the equipment.